Party chairman of ex-Pakistani PM Imran Khan arrested in Lahore - ExBulletin

 Elahi has previously denied the corruption charges.

-Khan was released on bail on May 12 for an initial two-week period, secured a three-day bail extension from a high court, and then a further extension from the lower court until June 19.
+Khan was released on bail on May 12 for an initial two-week period, securing a three-day bail extension from a high court and a further extension from the lower court until June 19.

 Dozens of high and mid-level PTI leaders have been arrested alongside hundreds of Khan supporters since the violent May 9 protests.
-Many left the party after being released while other leaders remain on the run to avoid arrest.
+Many left the party after being released, while other leaders are still on the run to avoid arrest.

-Khan, who denies any wrongdoing, says the arrests are part of a campaign to dismantle his party and that the state is using pressure tactics to expel his aides.
-The government denies this and claims that its collaborators left of their own accord.
+Khan denies any wrongdoing and says the arrests are part of a campaign to dismantle his party and that the state is using pressure tactics to expel his aides.
+The government denies this and claims that its collaborators were leaving voluntarily.

 Khan has been embroiled in a tussle with Pakistan’s military since he was removed from his post last year in a parliamentary no-confidence vote he says was orchestrated by the country’s top generals.
 The army denies this.